-Can Achilles Tendonitis Pain Benefit with Low Level Laser Therapy (LLLT)?
+Can Achilles Tendonitis Pain Benefit with LLLT Therapy?

 Achilles tendinitis (AT) is an overuse injury of the Achilles (uh-KILL-eez) tendon, the large band of tissue running down the back of your leg to the heel.
 The Achilles tendon connects calf muscles at the back of the lower leg to your heel bone.
 In Achilles tendonitis, the Achilles tendon, becomes irritated and inflamed.
 Achilles tendinitis is a traumatic condition characterized by significant inflammation, and most commonly occurs in runners who have suddenly increased the intensity or duration of their runs.
 AT is also common in middle-aged people playing sports, such as tennis or basketball, only on weekends